apecloud/kubeblocks/docs/user_docs/upgrade/faq.md

 ## Specify an image registry during KubeBlocks upgrade

-KubeBlocks v0.8.x uses `infracreate-registry.cn-zhangjiakou.cr.aliyuncs.com` and `docker.io` as image registries and KubeBlocks v0.9.x uses `apecloud-registry.cn-zhangjiakou.cr.aliyuncs.com` and `docker.io`.
+The image registries for KubeBlocks v0.8.x include `docker.io` and a registry starting with `infracreate-registry`.
+However, v0.9.x adopts new image registries, `docker.io` and `apecloud-registry.cn-zhangjiakou.cr.aliyuncs.com`.
+If your current configuration uses the image registry starting with `infracreate-registry`, ensure you specify the new image address during the upgrade.

-When upgrading KubeBlocks, you can override the default image registry by specifying the following parameters.
+You can override the default image registry by specifying the following parameters.

 <Tabs>